 This one might seem a bit obvious, but when you’re reading Japanese, any Japanese, read it out loud.
 This can include when you’re studying, reading someone else’s comment online, or even while you’re writing/typing Japanese.

-Read it out loud slowly, clearly.
+Read it out loud slowly and clearly.
 The more you read Japanese out loud, the faster you’ll get and the more used to speaking you’ll get.

 You might find that you can’t remember specific phrases or words at first, but the more you study and the more you practice the better you’ll get.
 This first step is really to get you used to speaking.